ABOUT // BOXES // DONATE

 Find Your Anchor doesn't assume to be the anchor, or have all the answers, rather, it sets out to create a community of anchors, all with the help of some little blue boxes.

-The boxes are intended to be organic in the sense that each person can add to the box their own inspiration and anchors before passing it along.
+The boxes are also intended to be organic in the sense that each person can add to the box their own inspiration and anchors before passing it along.

 By raising awareness and through education, this movement seeks to create and connect a community who will share in the responsibility and burden of suicide - ultimately seeking to prevent it.